Metadrop/redsys-query-php/README.md

 This is used into webservice located in /apl02/services/SerClsWSConsulta.

-The spanish documentation is located in 'Consultas SOAP HMAC SHA256 2.5', in root folder.
+The spanish documentation is located in 'TPV-Virtual Consulta SOAP.pdf', in root folder.

 @IMPORTANT: Right now, the only services covered by this library are  'Transacción Simple' and 'Monitor Masiva'.